Applications are invited for

 Richard Beeston Bursaries 2015

-offered in association with
+offered in association with The Times Newspaper

 This award of £6,000 is for an aspiring British or UK-based foreign correspondent to spend six weeks abroad, researching and reporting on a foreign news story, in association with The Times newspaper.
 A further award of £6,000 is available to a young journalist based in Israel, Lebanon or the Palestinian territories to undertake a six week fellowship on The Times foreign desk in London.
 Applicants should have at least two years journalistic experience, be under the age of thirty on the application closing date and have a professional command of English.
+The winners will be announced at the Frontline Awards in London on Thursday 22nd October 2015.

 How to Apply